taubman33/django-install/README.md

   ```
   $ psql -U postgres -f settings.sql
   ```

+ If you are getting a fatal error, try removing the '-U postgres' from the command

 11. Next, we need to connect our app to the database.
 In `tunr_django/settings.py`, find the `DATABASES` constant dictionary.
 Let's edit it to look like this: